-Keywords are words and phrases that a person uses to find online content.
+Keywords are what a person would type to find online content.
 As a website owner, you can use keywords to connect with potential clients looking for your services.
-To be effective, keywords should be well-researched, carefully chosen, and judiciously used.
+To be effective, keywords should be well-researched, carefully chosen and judiciously used.

 - It’s helpful to make a keywords list.

-- You can add keywords into your title and description in a clear, natural way that makes sense to humans.
+- You can add keywords into your title and description in a clear, natural way that makes sense.

-- Keywords work well in headlines, subheadings, and boldfaced text of links.
+- Keywords work well in headlines, subheadings and boldfaced links.
 For example, the phrase “click here” is rarely used to take you to a linked page, because it provides absolutely no additional information about it.